Acas is a non-departmental public body of the Department for Business, Energy and Industrial Strategy (BEIS). Most of our funding is provided by BEIS.

 Council members are subject matter experts (employer, trade union and independent members), appointed by the Secretary of State for Business, Energy and Industrial Strategy.

-The Chair of the Acas Council is Sir Brendan Barber, former General Secretary of the Trades Union Congress.
+The Chair of the Acas Council is Clare Chapman, a Low Pay Commissioner and former Director General of the NHS workforce.